ritaturk/xenko-docs/manual/getting-started/create-a-basic-scene.md

 You must create a [scene](xref:scene) to place various entities of your game in the scene.
 After that, you need to add or modify their properties in order to make them work the way you expect.

-In this page, you’ll learn how to create a basic scene in [Game Studio] (xref:game-studio).
+This page will show how to create a basic scene in [Game Studio] (xref:game-studio).

 >**Note:** Before you create a scene, you need to create or add some [assets](xref:asset) to your game.
-For information about creating or importing assets, see [Create and import assets](create-and-import-assets.md).
+For information about creating or importing assets, see [Create and add assets](create-and-add-assets.md).

 ## Add entities to a scene